 If you are using a computer to complete your one-way, make sure to verify the microphone you are using before recording.
 Additionally, you should always play back your first recorded answer to make certain that your audio and webcam are working properly.

-Recording without seeing yourself on the screen
+Recording – Make sure you see yourself on the screen

 If you don’t see yourself on the screen when recording, that means your webcam isn’t properly connected or verified.
 Don’t make the mistake of continuing to record if this is the case.